 6:00 pm MTRSD BERK12 Presentation (Sheryl Stanton, Martha Thurber, Willow Cohen) – The goal of this meeting was to gather input from Shelburne officials.
 Five models have been analyzed by BERK12.
 The models show a wide range of savings from $400,000 to $5.3 million.
 There are educational benefits to consolidation and there comes a point where small is too small, said Sheryl.
 The models with larger consolidation would require capital investments and most of the models will require changes in the regional agreement, which will require all district towns to approve.
 A statement of interest to the MSBA will be done this April, because the timeline for projects is six to eight years.
 A statement of interest is not a binding process.
 The first model is to do nothing.
 Some savings could be made but town assessments will continue to rise.
 Model two is to merge the Mohawk and Hawlemont Districts.
 This would provide modest financial relief.
 The current Mohawk towns would see their assessment rise, while the Hawlemont towns would see lower assessments.
 Model three would bring sixth grade students to Mohawk, resulting in modest savings.
 This idea was floated before and did not get community support.
 This time there is more of a sense of urgency, as buildings are aging and enrollment is dropping This model would not result in financial savings.
 Model 4 would close one or more of the elementary schools, leaving only one or two elementary school still operating.
 This model would require sixth grade students to move to Mohawk.
 Capital investments would be required but overall there would be savings.
 Model five would create a single campus for all students, located at Mohawk.
 All students would then be able to access all specialized services and supports, the school would have updated technology and environmental standards.
 This model requires the largest capital investment.
 Using models four or five would require large capital investments and the resulting debt service.
 Once a model is selected, there will be a better sense of the true costs.
 Martha Thurber said that while there are costs to the models, there are also costs to doing nothing.
 Sheryl spoke about transportation and mentioned various scenarios including using vans, having all students on the same buses, and bus monitors.
 Consolidating schools would not only save on costs but would also allow equitable access to all programs and services to all students.
 The best parts of each elementary school could be brought together in one school.
 Sheryl and Martha emphasized that no decisions have been made, all towns will have to agree, and this process will take years.
-The next steps depends on what comes out of the current ongoing community meetings.
+The next steps depend on what comes out of the current ongoing community meetings.
 Andrew asked what if the final choice results in a lot of students leaving the district.
 Could an attractive resource be created to retain and possibly attract students from other districts?
 Sheryl said new buildings generally attract students.
 The question for everyone is what is the best way to educate all our students.

 Old Business: